Subscribe

 Most conversations about AI progress focus on the ceiling.

 Which proprietary model is strongest right now?
 Which lab is ahead?
-Is the best coding model GPT-5.5 Pro, Claude Opus 4.7, or something else depending on the task?
+Is the best coding model GPT-5.6 Sol, Claude Fable 5, Grok 4.5, or something else depending on the task?

 That is useful, but it misses the part that feels more historically important.